grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series-improved/index.md

 Set a **_y-axis_** text label.
 If you have more than one y-axis, then you can assign different labels using an override.

+{{% admonition type="note" %}}
+_Formatting notes_

-**_Note: Unless you're talking about a specific labeled axis, lower case, always hyphenated.
-Maybe the UI is an exception where we would use upper case with a hyphen, axis in lower case (e.g., X-axis)._**
+Unless you're talking about a specific labeled axis, lower case, always hyphenated.
+Maybe the UI is an exception where we would use upper case with a hyphen, axis in lower case (e.g., X-axis).
+{{% /admonition %}}

 ### Width